Hudson Irving: Background

 Hudson Irving was born in Cockermouth district, Cumberland.

 Playing career

 Hudson Irving made his dêbut for Halifax on Saturday 2 September 1933.
 Hudson Irving played right-, in Halifax's 2-9 defeat by Leeds in the 1940–41 Challenge Cup Final at Odsal, Bradford, in front of a crowd of 28,500.

-International honours
+Representative honours

-Hudson Irving won caps for England while at Halifax in 1938 against Wales, in 1940 against Wales, in 1941 against Wales, and in 1943 against Wales.
+Irving won caps for England while at Halifax in 1938 against Wales, in 1940 against Wales, in 1941 against Wales, and in 1943 against Wales.

-County Honours

-Hudson Irving won caps for Cumberland and Yorkshire while at Halifax.
+Irving won caps for Cumberland and Yorkshire while at Halifax.

 Other notable matches

 Hudson Irving played right- for a Rugby League XIII against Northern Command XIII at Thrum Hall, Halifax on Saturday 21 March 1942.

 Death

 On Saturday 12 April 1947 at a match between Halifax and Dewsbury, at Thrum Hall, Halifax, West Riding of Yorkshire, England, he suffered a heart attack, and he died aged 34.
 His funeral took place at Maryport cemetery.